knabben/tkw/README.md

-# tkw
-// TODO(user): Add simple overview of use/purpose

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+# Image Builder OVA Windows

+This controller builds a new Windows OVA template using the [image builder](https//sigs.k8s.io/image-builder) project.
+It uses the image-builder and burrito (windows-resource-bundle) to provide the required binaries for your plain installation.
+This works fully on airgap and Internet restricted environments, all it's needed is to run the controller on a TKG cluster and the controller will figure out the configurations required to build the image, you can still specify and overwrite any parameter.

 ## Getting Started

-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You’ll need a Tanzu Kubernetes Grid cluster to run against.
+This will be available as a Tanzu package on next PR.
-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster

-1. Install Instances of Custom Resources:
+1. Install Instances of Custom Resources, you can install the CR from the samples folder, change any parameter from the API spec:

 ```sh
 kubectl apply -f config/samples/